Valuation Guide

 5. Recency of the priced round.
 A 409A done within 60 days of a priced round usually anchors strongly to that round's preferred price.
 A 409A done 9-12 months post-round may begin to reflect interim progress (or lack thereof) through other valuation evidence.

-The post-money valuation of the seed round, not the pre-money figure, is the calibration point for the OPM backsolve.
+Yes — the post-money valuation is the calibration point for the OPM backsolve, not the pre-money figure, so a higher post-money round directly raises both the preferred price per share and the resulting common stock FMV.
 For two otherwise identical companies that closed at $5M pre-money / $7M post-money versus $5M pre-money / $5M post-money, the second company has a smaller seed preferred class on a percentage basis, which typically produces a slightly higher common-to-preferred ratio.

 More importantly, the post-money valuation directly drives the common stock FMV per share in absolute dollars.
 A higher post-money seed round produces a higher preferred price per share and, at the typical 18-25% common-to-preferred ratio, a proportionally higher common FMV per share.
 This is the main reason why two seed-stage companies with similar headcount and product progress can have meaningfully different 409A common stock FMVs — their seed rounds priced at different valuations.